National Animal of United States of America (USA)

-The American bison is the national animal of USA.
+The American bison is the national animal of the USA.
 Bison is an animal once hunted to the brink of extinction in America, is set to become the first national mammal of the US, putting it on a par with the bald eagle as a national symbol of USA.
 America’s national animal, Bison is a uniquely American animal and is the embodiment of American strength and resilience.
-As it is as fearless as the bald eagle, as strong as the oak and inspiring as a rose, bison is considered as the national animal of USA.
+As it is as fearless as the bald eagle, as strong as the oak, and inspiring as a rose, bison is considered as the national animal of USA.

-Facts about America’s national animal (Bison)
+Facts about America’s National Animal (Bison)

 - Common Name: American bison or American buffalo